satellite-image-deep-learning/techniques/README.md

 - [FireRisk](https://github.com/CharmonyShen/FireRisk) -> A Remote Sensing Dataset for Fire Risk Assessment with Benchmarks Using Supervised and Self-supervised Learning

 - [flood_susceptibility_mapping](https://github.com/omarseleem92/flood_susceptibility_mapping) -> Towards urban flood susceptibility mapping using data-driven models in Berlin, Germany

-- [tick-tick-bloom](https://github.com/drivendataorg/tick-tick-bloom) -> Winners of the Tick Tick Bloom: Harmful Algal Bloom Detection Challenge.
-Task was to predict severity of algae bloom, winners used decision trees

-- [Estimating coal power plant operation from satellite images with computer vision](https://transitionzero.medium.com/estimating-coal-power-plant-operation-from-satellite-images-with-computer-vision-b966af56919e) -> use Sentinel 2 data to identify if a coal power plant is on or off, with dataset and repo

 - [Building-detection-and-roof-type-recognition](https://github.com/loosgagnet/Building-detection-and-roof-type-recognition) -> A CNN-Based Approach for Automatic Building Detection and Recognition of Roof Types Using a Single Aerial Image